 | November 2019 Update: Due to the high level of demand the VHF / British Legion funding has now ceased.
 However, we still offer discount to those who have the Defence Discount Service's Defence Privilege Card.
 To find out more or for expert advice - call our audiologist today on 0800 567 7621

 In the past, some people have found applying to the Veterans Hearing Fund for the money they need for veterans hearing aid supplies to be a little difficult.
-But please do not let that put you off from getting the hearing aids and equipment that you are entitled to, and that can make such huge difference to your life and well being.
+But please do not let that put you off from getting the hearing aids and equipment that you are entitled to, and that can make such a huge difference to your life and well-being.

 Here at Hearing Aid UK, we have vast experience in providing veteran hearing aid assistance.
 We have helped many deserving veterans get free hearing aids from the Veterans Hearing Fund, quite simply by taking the hassle out of the application for them.

 Our experience means that all you need to do is to contact our knowledgeable team and we will handle the entire application process on your behalf, meaning that you can get the free veterans hearing aids that you need, without any fuss or bother.
 Give us a call on 0800 567 7621 and we can talk you through your options and get your application started today.